mikey242/kudos-donations/readme.txt

 Create campaigns to easily group and track donations made by your donors.
 Each campaign can have a unique configuration which can be changed from the settings page and automatically applied to all your buttons.

 = Recurring Payments =
 Allow donors to create a donation subscription to support your organization on a regular basis.
 Kudos Donations will automatically create the subscription and take payments from Mollie.
-You can also disable this and use only one-off payments if you prefer.
+Remember to check that your Mollie account meets the [conditions for recurring payments](https://help.mollie.com/hc/articles/214558045-What-are-the-conditions-for-the-use-of-Recurring-).

 = Source =
 The Git repository for this plugin can be found [here](https://gitlab.iseard.media/michael/kudos-donations).